ollghra/ollghra/README.md

 ## 📫 How to reach me
 - Email: [tiarnach \<at\> eofis.ie](mailto:tiarnach@eofis.ie)
 ## 👨‍🎨️ What I'm particularly proud of
+- [pygmid](https://github.com/dreoilin/pygmid) An analogue design tool, a Python version of the gm/ID starter kit by Prof. Boris Murmann of Stanford University.
+My own contribution is the GUI (pycharm plugin), speed and memory usage improvements, and adding unit testing.
+Now used in an industry training course offered by Tyndall [course link](https://www.midasireland.ie/skillnet/training/gm-id-design-with-python/) and by industrial analogue designers.
 - [SPICEBAG](https://github.com/madrasalach/SPICEBAG) A SPICE-like circuit simulation program written in Python and FORTRAN with a pretty decent GUI.
 We did this as a university project and it involved some serious (for us at the time) numerical algorithms and software engineering.
 - [Domotique](https://github.com/MaxencePPierre/Domotique) A home-automation system simulator in C++ and Gnuplot we wrote in EPFL.
 It has what I believe to be an excellent class model and a perfect use of templates.
 - [Chuckles](https://github.com/ollghra/chuckles) An absolute mess of a thing in C and x86 assembler.
 The merest baby of an operating system, but it's been a lot of fun structuring and writing it and exploring all the freedom a kernel developer can have.